yaroslavyaroslav/OpenAI-sublime-text/README.md

 You can read more [about OpenAI compatibility in the Gemini documentation](https://ai.google.dev/gemini-api/docs/openai#rest).

+### Anthropic Claude models

+1. Replace `"url"` setting of a given model to point to the [Anthropic OpenAI compatible API](https://docs.anthropic.com/en/api/openai-sdk): `https://api.anthropic.com/v1/chat/completions`.
+2. Provide a `"token"` if your provider required one.
+3. Tweak `"chat_model"` to [a model from the list of supported models](https://docs.anthropic.com/en/docs/about-claude/models/all-models).

+You can read more [about OpenAI compatibility in the Anthropic Claude documentation](https://docs.anthropic.com/en/docs/about-claude/models/all-models).

 > [!NOTE]
 > You can set both `url` and `token` either global or on per assistant instance basis, thus being capable to freely switching between closed source and open sourced models within a single session.